ModischFabrications/MineGramBot/README.md

 ## Install
 1. Download/checkout
 2. cd into directory
-3. add/change config.py
+3. add and customize config.py from *.template
-4. (pipenv install)
+4. `pipenv install`
-5. add `pipenv run main.py` to your autostart of choice
+5. add `start.sh` or anything similar to your autostart of choice
 6. contact @ModischMinecraftBot on telegram

 ## Commands